-We are committed to educating the whole person while nurturing personal growth and recognizing professional goals through the offering of continuing education whose learning can be applied to the common good.
+We are committed to educating the whole person with professional development courses for K-12 teachers that nurture personal growth while recognizing professional goals.
+Our continuing education goal is to provide learning through quality relationships that contribute to the common good.

 All of our courses offer a collaborative online learning environment.
-Each course has its own forum which we call "share."
-Courses also may have some assignments that are done in a forum.
+Each course has its own forum in which participants, although working asynchronously, can see and respond to the postings of others in the same course.

-Courses taken for credit may also be done in a group collaboration with up to 4 colleagues.
-Learning in groups strengthens course outcomes by providing an opportunity for discussion, debate and shared resources.
+Courses taken for credit may also be done as a group collaboration with up to 4 colleagues.
+Collaborative study strengthens learning outcomes by providing an opportunity for discussion, debate and shared resources.
 Learn more about Group Collaboration.

 Do you have a special project or lesson unit you are preparing for your classroom that is unlike anything we offer?
-Working with a Heritage Institute Advisor you can create a course that works for your professional development need.
+Working with a Heritage Institute Advisor you can create a course that fulfills your professional development interests.
 Learn more about Creating Your Own Course.

 A small administrative staff operates from our headquarters on Whidbey Island, Washington communicating with instructors and learners from all over the United States and the world.
 Contact Us.